farlee2121/FsSpec/doc/2022-06-03 As Validation plus.md

 I don't think we'd really need to bother with complex types.
 Those can be validated with existing tools like the FsToolkit's validation computation expressions.

+## Auto testing

+Such a system could easily leverage constraint-based automated random testing, since we could create all types without futher developer input

+However, the benefit is reduced since it could not be a transition measure.

 ## Side note

 I don't know how I didn't find this framework in my previous explorations